Caramel Dutch Apple Pie with Brown Butter

 - For crunch, add toasted pecans on top.

-To make this pie in advance, just bake it the night before.
+Pie is the ultimate make-ahead dessert.
+To make this pie ahead of time, just bake it 1 day in advance.
 I actually prefer to make pie the night before because the longer the pie sits, the more flavorful it’ll taste!

 - Cut the apples uniformly to ensure that they all bake evenly.
 I like to slice apples about 1/8-1/4” thick but you can go thicker if you want more of a bite.